 Some mothers who exclusively pump may feel as if they are somewhere in the middle of breastfeeding and formula feeding moms.
 At the doctor, moms are typically asked “bottle or breast?” meaning “breastfed or formula fed?”

 At times, some health care providers or even family and friends may be discouraging about a mother’s choice to exclusively pump.
 Saying it won’t work, the mother won’t be able to keep up, that formula is easier, etc.

 Mothers who make this choice are amazingly strong and determined women who have made a wonderful sacrifice for their babies.

 Note: It is important to remember each situation is unique and these tips apply to a healthy full-term baby.
 Always follow your doctor’s advice.

 How Often to Pump

 First and foremost, you need to have a high-quality breast pump.
 Don’t skimp here!
 It makes a difference in how much you will pump!

 In order to be successful at exclusive pumping, you need to mimic the same schedule.
 Ensure you are pumping every 2-3 hours for at least 20 minutes each pumping session.

 Typically adding an extra pumping session or two during the daytime will be sufficient to replace the nighttime feedings that baby will require.
-But it is recommend to wait until your baby is a little older and do it gradually as you want to ensure you are pumping enough milk.
+But it is recommended to wait until your baby is a little older and do it gradually as you want to ensure you are pumping enough milk.